Norwae/ignifera/README.md

     val myRoutes: Route = ???

-    Http().bindAndHandle(StatsCollector(myRoutes), "localhost", 8080) foreach { _ =>
+    Http().bindAndHandle(GracefulShutdownSupport(StatsCollector(myRoutes)), "localhost", 8080) foreach { _ =>
       new StandaloneExport(8081).start()
     }

-Altenatively, the metrics route can be included in another routing as follows (Be aware that this will slightly modify statics as the metrics requests will be counted in the metrics themselves):
+Alternatively, the metrics route can be included in another routing as follows (Be aware that this will slightly modify statics as the metrics requests will be counted in the metrics themselves):

     val myRoutes: Route = ???
     val fullRoutes = myRoutes ~ get(path("metrics")(IncludedHttpExport.statusRoute))
     Http().bindAndHandle(StatsCollector(fullRoutes), "localhost", 8080)

+As you can decide to include both metrics, support for the graceful shutdown or either one by itself.
+If you include the `StatsCollector` inside the `GracefulShutdownSupport`, health checks will not be metered.
+By reversing the order, they will be metered.

 ## Exported Metrics